BrianKellyCS/Jukebox/README.md

-# Terminal Jukebox
+# Jukebox

-Terminal Jukebox is a compact, terminal-based media player that integrates the power of MPV and yt-dlp for a seamless audio and video playback experience.
+Jukebox is a project for managing local media and playing music/yt-videos/movies without having to open up the browser.
+It is terminal-based media player that integrates the power of MPV and yt-dlp for a seamless audio and video playback experience.
 It allows users to play media from specified directories, stream radio, search YouTube for content not available locally, and download it directly to a designated directory for easy management.
+It also supports searching for and playing movies using `mov-cli`.

 ## Features